nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   GUI stands for Graphical User Interface.
 Contrary to CLI, GUI is an interface that you can interact with, mainly through clicking interface (i.e. clicking buttons).
 - ### Entry
   An entry is a single entry in a list.
 In InternBuddy, an entry can be a company, a person, or an event.
 Entry is a generic term that can be used to refer to any of the three types of entries.
+- ### Parameter
+  A parameter is a keyword that is used to specify a specific action.
+For example, `listc` is a command that lists all companies. `listc` has a parameter `s/` that specifies the type of entries to be listed.

 --------------------------------------------------------------------------------------------------------------------